potocpav/batch-rename/README.md

 # batch-rename

 A simple Python script to **batch rename/move** files using **regular expressions.**
-Tested on Linux, unlikely to work on other platforms.
+Tested on GNU/Linux, unlikely to work on other platforms.
 Use cautiously and backup your files if necessary.
 It is easy to do bad stuff with simple typos.

 ## Example usage